victorstanciu/hugo-tweets/README.md

 ## Prerequisites

-You will first need to obtain an [OAauth Bearer (app-only) token](https://developer.twitter.com/en/docs/authentication/oauth-2-0) from Twitter.
+You will first need to obtain an [OAuth 2.0 Bearer (app-only) token](https://developer.twitter.com/en/docs/authentication/oauth-2-0) from Twitter.
 For this you will need a developer account and an application.

 Once you have this token, you will need to make it accessible as an environment variable called `HUGO_TWITTER_API_TOKEN` for the `hugo` executable.
 There are plenty of guides online on how to do that for your operating system of choice, so I won't repeat that information here.